What is our rehabilitation service?

 This programme is created for people suffering from neurological conditions, disorders or injuries.
 A neurological condition can cause problems such as uncontrolled or loss of movement, loss of sensation, loss of muscle tone and weakness or muscle spasms, all of which can affect walking, balance and day-to-day activities.

-A neurological rehab programme may help to improve function and overall wellbeing as well as alleviate your symptoms.
+A neurological rehabilitation programme may help to improve function and overall wellbeing as well as alleviate your symptoms.
 This is a multidisciplinary team approach.

 Neurological rehabilitation can be recommended if you suffer from neurological conditions such as: